 I am a highly experienced tutor/SENDCo with QTS: 13 years of experience working with children and young people with special educational needs.
 Currently I work as a SENDCo in an Independent Private school, for pupils aged 13-19.
 I have also completed my post-graduate qualification and am qualified to assess and diagnose for SpLD (specific learning difficulties).
 This is the CCET+AAC=CTP3A, which is accredited by the BPS (British Psychological society).
 Prior to this I managed an Alternative provision (KS3 and KS4), attached to a state school for students with challenging behaviour and SEND (S...
 Read More

 I am a highly experienced tutor/SENDCo with QTS: 13 years of experience working with children and young people with special educational needs.
 Currently I work as a SENDCo in an Independent Private school, for pupils aged 13-19.
 I have also completed my post-graduate qualification and am qualified to assess and diagnose for SpLD (specific learning difficulties).
 This is the CCET+AAC=CTP3A, which is accredited by the BPS (British Psychological society).
 Prior to this I managed an Alternative provision (KS3 and KS4), attached to a state school for students with challenging behaviour and SEND (Special educational needs and disabilities).
-I have taken up private tuition delivering English language and mentoring (KS2-Ks5), working within family homes to break down pupil barriers to learning, supporting the re-engagement back into education and provide tuition in subjects the children were struggling in.
+I have taken up private tuition and been a nanny, delivering English language and mentoring (KS2-Ks5), working within family homes and within the community to break down pupil barriers to learning, supporting the re-engagement back into education and provide personalised tuition in subjects the children were struggling within, in addition to extra curricular activities.

 My SENDCo role: